Prices in Istanbul: how much money you will need

 Rent a Car

 If you are going to rent a car, then be sure to go through the prices in several large online aggregators.
 Just keep in mind that petrol is expensive in Turkey.
-For Turkey we recommend:

 How much does it cost to live in Istanbul?